Petoskey, Michigan

 Bayfront path, stones, Gaslight dinner

-Start at Bayfront Park, keep the shoreline slow, browse downtown before the parking crunch, and finish with a reservation or brewery stop near the Gaslight District.
+Start at Bayfront Park, keep the shoreline slow, look for stones while the water is still on them, browse downtown before the parking crunch, and finish with a reservation or brewery stop near the Gaslight District.

 Use the bay plan →